dotnet/spark/benchmark/README.md

     - After database population generation is completed, you will see 8 tables (customer, lineitem, nation, orders, part, partsupp, region, supplier) in tbl format:

-4. Convert to parquet format using a simple Spark application code.
+4. Convert TPCH dataset to parquet format.
-You can copy paste the application [code](https://github.com/laserljy/spark-1/commit/c01ba709f7797e55ed96ff4fcd23f090f26b5bcf) in your IDE, and run the job to convert the TPCH dataset to parquet format.
+You can write your own code or copy paste a simple Spark application [code](https://github.com/laserljy/spark-1/commit/c01ba709f7797e55ed96ff4fcd23f090f26b5bcf), and run the job to convert the TPCH dataset to parquet format.

 # Cluster Run
 TPCH timing results is written to stdout in the following form: `TPCH_Result,<language>,<test type>,<query number>,<iteration>,<total time taken for iteration in milliseconds>,<time taken to run query in milliseconds>`